CastroSaint/Rock_Paper_Scissors/README.md

 DOM Manipulation tasks completed June 3rd 2019
 \
 \
+\
+\
-Note: Game still does not reset after five rounds.
+Note: Game does not reset after five rounds.
 Attempt at implementing is on files but does not work as of yet.